EndPointCorp/end-point-blog/2010/07/26/localize-in-destroy.html.md

 [mark@sokt ~]$
 ```

 So, fortunately, case 3 contains the leak when the outer eval completes successfully.
-We don't introduce the worst possible situation: a successful eval that is subsequently treated as a failure.
+We don’t introduce the worst possible situation: a successful eval that is subsequently treated as a failure.
 However, cases 1, and especially 2, are bad enough.

 Now that I know all this, the solution is thankfully simple.
 When constructing objects, if they include a supplied DESTROY, always localize $@.
-It doesn't matter whether I execute any evals or not; if the code calls any other routines that do, anywhere in the stack, the problem is introduced.
+It doesn’t matter whether I execute any evals or not; if the code calls any other routines that do, anywhere in the stack, the problem is introduced.
 A local $@ provides full protection.

 A rerun of test1 but with localization provides a much more expected result: